jpitty03/InstaPyBot/README.md

 2. Activate the environment by running: `env\Scripts\activate`.
 3. Install the required dependencies by running: `python -m pip install -r requirements.txt`.
 4. Fill in the .env file, if commenting based on post content grab a Clarifai token/api key.
+5. Use Phantombuster to scrape a user profile for followers.
+(Use a dummy account for scraping)

 ## Usage
 1. Navigate to the InstaPyBot directory: `cd InstaPyBot`.